Medical expert of the article

 - Transfusion of incompatible donor blood.

-- Increased production of hemoglobin, due to which it does not have time to bind to haptoglobin and can penetrate the kidney filter into the urine.
+- Increased production of hemoglobin, due to which it does not have time to bind with haptoglobin and can penetrate through the kidney filter into the urine.

 - Severe infectious diseases (tonsillitis, scarlet fever, malaria, typhoid fever).

-In some cases, signs of hemoglobinuria are visible without urinalysis.
-The liquid secreted by the kidneys changes its color from pink to the color of meat slops.
-The child may complain of back pain, fever, aches and pains in joints and muscles, general malaise.
-The skin becomes pale or yellow.
+In some cases, signs of hemoglobinuria are visible even without a urine test.
+The fluid secreted by the kidneys changes its color from pink to the color of meat slops.
+The child may complain of back pain, increased body temperature, aches and pains in the joints and muscles, and general malaise.
+The skin becomes pale or has a yellow tint.

 To determine the causes of the disorder, an ultrasound of the kidneys and urinary tract is performed.
-If there is a suspicion of injury to the excretory organs, then an x-ray is shown.
-In severe cases, a bone marrow biopsy is performed.
-Methods for treating hemoglobinuria directly depend on the etiology of the disorder.
-[25]
+If there is a suspicion of injury to the excretory organs, then an X-ray is indicated.
+In particularly severe cases, a bone marrow biopsy is performed.
+Treatment methods for hemoglobinuria directly depend on the etiology of the disorder. [ 25 ]

 Who to contact?

-Treatment of the red blood cells in the urine of a child
+Treatment red blood cells in a baby's urine.

-Only laboratory research (microhematurgy) can show that the number of red blood cells in the urine is increased.
-To detail the results obtained, an additional analysis of several samples is assigned.
+Only a laboratory test (microhematuria) can show that the urine has an increased number of red blood cells.
+To obtain more detailed results, an additional analysis of several samples is prescribed.
 The material is placed in three different containers and examined under a microscope:

-- If in all test tubes the number of blood cells is the same, this indicates blood from the kidneys.
+- If the number of blood cells in all the test tubes is the same, this indicates blood from the kidneys.

-- If BLDs are found only in the first test tube, then this is a sign of bladder abnormalities.
+- If BLD is detected only in the first test tube, then this is a sign of pathologies on the part of the bladder.

 Further actions are aimed at a comprehensive examination of the body, collecting anamnesis and studying the existing symptoms.
-What to do if red blood cells are found in the urine of a child?
-The doctor asks about changes in the diet in the last week, the presence of injuries, medication, stress, overwork.
-This allows you to determine if the increased BLD is caused by a physiological cause or pathological factors.
-[26]
+What to do if red blood cells are found in the child's urine?
+The doctor asks about changes in the diet in the last week, the presence of injuries, taking medications, stress, overwork.
+This allows us to determine whether the increased BLD is caused by a physiological reason or pathological factors. [ 26 ]

-If the growth of red blood cells is due to kidney disease, then the patient is given the following recommendations:
+If the increase in red blood cells is caused by kidney disease, the patient is given the following recommendations:

 - Diet food.